Brighton94/piml-in-metal-am/README.md

-# Physics-Informed Machine Learning for Metal AM: A MLOps Template for Researchers
+# Physics-Informed Machine Learning for Metal AM

 ON GOING project: This project uses physics-informed machine learning models and Vision Transformers for segmentation of additive manufacturing data.